The Psoas Major

 | TrP2 (insertion) | Near the lesser trochanter — deep inguinal region | Groin, proximal anterior thigh | Pain when rising from a chair or climbing stairs |

-The referred-pain pattern of the psoas major is clinically recognizable: ipsilateral paravertebral lumbar pain that worsens on standing for prolonged periods (the tense muscle continuously compresses the lumbar facets), eases on sitting (a position in which the psoas relaxes, with the hip in flexion), and worsens again on rising from sitting (eccentric contraction of the shortened psoas).
+The psoas major referred-pain pattern is clinically recognizable: ipsilateral paravertebral lumbar pain that worsens on standing for prolonged periods (the tense muscle continuously compresses the lumbar facets), eases on sitting (a position in which the psoas relaxes, with the hip in flexion), and worsens again on rising from sitting (eccentric contraction of the shortened psoas).
 This "eases on sitting, worsens on standing up" pattern is frequently interpreted as discal pathology, but may have an exclusively myofascial origin in the psoas.

 Referred Pain Pattern and the Psoas Posture